Pregnancy Due Date Calculator

 How to Use

-Choose your input method
+Choose your calculation method

-Enter the relevant date
+Enter the date

-How is the Due Date Calculated?
+How is Your Due Date Calculated?

 Real-World Examples & Use Cases